neelamgehlot/NLP-Assignments/README.md

 > python utf8encoder.py /path/to/input

 ##Assignment 2
-A naive Bayes classifier to identify hotel reviews as either truthful or deceptive, and either positive or negative.
+A naive Bayes classifier to identify hotel reviews as either truthful or deceptive, and either positive or negative using add-one smoothing on training data.
+Two programs: nblearn.py will learn a naive Bayes model from the training data, and nbclassify.py will use the model to classify new data.

+###Training data format:
+A top-level directory with two sub-directories, one for positive reviews and another for negative reviews.
+Each of the subdirectories contains two sub-directories, one with truthful reviews and one with deceptive reviews.
+Each of these subdirectories contains any level of subdirectories of text files or text files with one review per file.
+(Readme file excluded)

+###Output format:
+label_a label_b path1
+label_a label_b path2
+⋮

+In the above format, label_a is either “truthful” or “deceptive”, label_b is either “positive” or “negative”, and pathn is the path of the text file being classified.

+###How to run:
+python nblearn.py <path to training data>
+python nbclassify.py <path to test data>